openboo/Openbook-Opensource-Software/README.md

    "SQLuser" may be a name you picked when you set up SQL, or it may have already been picked out for you by your hosting service, based on your username or something.
-10.Upload all the files!
+10. Upload all the files!
 Be sure you keep all the files in the same folders they came in, or everything will break.

 Hopefully, if your database settings are all correct, it will "just work"! ;)